Open-Attestation/documentation-website/docs/changelog-section/overview-changelog.md

 ## Goal

-The latest version of OpenAttestation aims to align with the data model to [W3C's Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model-2.0/) for interoperability with other W3C VC wallets.
+The latest version of OpenAttestation v4.0 aims to comply with the [W3C Verifiable Credentials Data Model v2.0](https://www.w3.org/TR/vc-data-model-2.0/).

-## Major changes from V2
+## Major changes from OA v2.0

-See major changes from Version 2 [here](/docs/changelog-section/v2-v4).
+See major changes from OA v2.0 [here](/docs/changelog-section/v2-v4).

 <!--TODO: Update this portion below as needed or once everything is upgraded.>
 <!-- ## Tool compatibility